20% OFF of Helium 10

 You may have even seen videos where YouTubers purchase a mystery box of Amazon returned items for just a few bucks, to see what perfectly working and good condition products they can find.

 When asked about Amazon checking returns, a Process Assistant states that yes, Amazon does check returns.
-Still, the, detail and severity of the check will depend on what the item was, whether it is a high fraud item, whether the customer has a clean account, or whether they return items often.
+Still, the detail and severity of the inspection will depend on what the item was, whether it is a high fraud item, whether the customer has a clean account, or whether they return items often.

 For instance, some Amazon buyers will purchase a product, use it, and then request a return and refund, saying that it is no longer needed or is broken or wrong in some way.

-As a seller, this can be very frustrating as Amazon often wants to keep the customer happy, and will offer a refund straight away, giving the customer 30 days to return the item.
+As a seller, this can be very frustrating as Amazon often wants to keep the customers happy and will offer a refund right away giving the customer 30 days to return the item.

 They may then return the used item, which you can no longer sell, or even send an empty box or claim the item went missing in transit.